-- Bachelor of Science (Advanced) / Doctor of Medicine at the University of Sydney
+- Bachelor of Science (Adv.) and Doctor of Medicine at the University of Sydney

-- Dux of the School (Knox Grammar School), Academic Scholarship recipient, Outstanding Service to the School (Senior) Award, Da Vinci Decathlon National Champion 2013, International Runners‑up 2013.
+- 3rd in State for Chemistry, Dux of the School (Knox Grammar School), Academic Scholarship recipient, Outstanding Service to the School (Senior) Award, Da Vinci Decathlon National Champion 2013, International Runners‑up 2013.

 1A schedule that you are comfortable with.
 Have a planned timeline of what you want to study that is tailored to when you are most attentive.